 Start with a heavy-gauge wire planter.
 The example shown here is a basket form, but this technique will also work for wall-mounted hayrack planters.
 I like a sturdy design with widely spaced ribs, like the Classic Ironwork series from Kinsman Company.

 Choose pliable, pencil-thin branches.
 I find that branches that are about the length of my arm are the easiest ones to work with.
-If you can’t get the branches you need from your own garden, you can mail-order them from a specialty grower, such as Blue Sky Flower Farm.
+If you can’t get the branches you need from your own garden, you can order them from a specialty grower such as Blue Sky Flower Farm.

 Starting at the top edge of the basket, weave thin, flexible branches over and under the vertical wires.
 After each new row is added, push it tight against the row above it so that the branches fit snugly against each other.

-Before filling the planter, you might wish to line the bottom and sides with moss, burlap, or coir (photo, left) to keep the soil contained (photo, right).
+Before filling the planter, you might wish to line the bottom and sides with moss, burlap, or coir (photo below, left) to keep the soil contained (photo below, right).
 A bit of soil might still wash out the first few times you water, but after your plants have been in the basket for two to three weeks, the roots will knit together and hold the soil in place.

 Start with good soil

 I prefer to use a high-quality compost-based medium for my container plantings.
 My favorite peat-free mix is from Organic Mechanics.

 I add a slow-release fertilizer to the soil before planting a container.
 To keep the lush growth coming, I also use a liquid fertilizer periodically throughout the growing season.
 A balanced formula, such as 20–20–20 or 10–10–10, works best for a foliage-based design.